USEPA/WNTR/documentation/installation.rst

 * Numpydoc: build the user manual, https://github.com/numpy/numpydoc

+..
+The following is not shown in the UM
    WNTR includes a beta version of a Pyomo hydraulic simulator which requires installing Pyomo, Interior Point OPTimizer (Ipopt), and HSL.

    * Pyomo [Hart2014]_: optimization modeling language and optimization capabilities, https://software.sandia.gov/trac/pyomo.
      Version 4.0.9682 is recommended.
    * Ipopt: large scale non-linear optimization, http://www.coin-or.org/download/binary/CoinAll/.

 	* Select COIN-OR-1.7.4-win32-msvc11.exe for Windows
 	* Download and run the executable

    * HSL [HSL2013]_: solvers for Ipopt, http://www.hsl.rl.ac.uk/ipopt/.

 	* Select Windows or Linux in the COIN-HSL Archive, Personal License box
 	* Select Personal License, fill out the form and accept
 	* Download the zip file from the link sent via email
 	* Extract the zip file and save the files to the bin folder for Ipopt.
 For example, if Ipopt was saved in C:/Program Files/COIN-OR/1.7.4/win32-msvc11, extract the HSL zip file, copy the files from the extracted folder, and paste them in
 	  C:/Program Files/COIN-OR/1.7.4/win32-msvc11/bin.